Mexicana de Aviación Flight 801: Accident

 Flight 801 was given clearance for an instrument landing on Runway 23L.
-It was in the landing configuration; undercarriage down, flaps extended 30 degrees, leading-edge slats activated and stabilizer raised nose up by 10.25 units.
+It was in the landing configuration; Undercarriage down, flaps extended 30 degrees, leading-edge slats activated and stabilizer raised nose up by 10.25 units.
 On its final approach, at 17:45, the aircraft suddenly lost altitude and impacted the ground about 1,500 m from the runway threshold.
 This caused the aircraft to become airborne until the landing gears and front body impacted a railroad embankment.
 It crashed into a swamp and broke into three pieces.
 Dozens of passengers were reportedly sucked out of the airframe as it broke apart, scattering them for over 300 m.
 One of the engines also detached from the airframe.
 There was no post-crash fire.
 The forward section and cockpit came to rest 300 m away from the main fuselage wreckage.

 Aftermath

 Locals began looting passengers' belongings while they were trapped among the wreck.
 Many were trapped for hours before being rescued.
 The swamp environment made rescuing people and recovering bodies difficult.
 All three pilots and five flight attendants were killed; Captain Roberto Urías was reportedly still alive in the cockpit after the crash.
 Fifty-three people were hospitalised while five had serious injuries.

 Rescue work was hindered by mud and water hence locals used boats from Lake San Juan de Aragón to reach the crash site.
-A 35-year-old American was airlifted to hospital after 60 people helped moved the plane's wing to free him.
+A 35-year-old American was airlifted to hospital after 60 people helped move the plane's wing to free him.
 President Gustavo Díaz Ordaz demanded medical assistance for the injured.
 The Secretariat of National Defense also deployed guards to prevent further looting.
 The crash site became a local interest point as many residents gathered to watch the ongoing rescue efforts from afar.
 Some street vendors also appeared along roadsides.
 An airport catering company provided rescue workers with sustenance.
 Several workers were injured by wreckage parts.

 A flight attendant who survived the crash, Graciela Flores, later died in another plane crash.
-While flying as a retired flight attendant with her children and husband, Mexicana Captain Carlos Alberto Guadarrama Sixtos, they were all killed in the 727 crash of Mexicana de Aviación Flight 940, along with everyone else aboard, March 31, 1986.
+On March 31, 1986, Flores flew as a retired flight attendant with her children and husband, Captain Carlos Alberto Guadarrama Sixtos, on Mexicana de Aviación Flight 940.
+The flight with 166 on board crashed, killing everyone on board.